-Teradata Corporation is an American IT firm.
-It is a vendor of analytic data platforms, application, and other related services.
-The firm develops a product to consolidate data from the various source and make the data available for analysis.
+Teradata software is developed by Teradata Corporation, which is an American IT firm.
+It is a vendor of analytics data platforms, applications, and other related services.
+The firm develops a product to consolidate data from various sources and make the data available for analysis.

 - What is Teradata?